wapiti-scanner/wapiti/README.rst

 Wapiti is released under the GNU General Public License version 2 (the GPL).
 Source code is available on `Github <https://github.com/wapiti-scanner/wapiti>`__.

+Created by Nicolas SURRIBAS.
+Sponsored by Cyberwatch https://cyberwatch.fr.